-The Provider/Pharmacy Directory will also tell you which of the pharmacies in our network have preferred cost-sharing, which may be lower than the standard cost-sharing offered by other network pharmacies for some drugs.
+The Provider/Pharmacy Directory will also tell you which of the pharmacies in our network have preferred cost sharing, which may be lower than the standard cost sharing offered by other network pharmacies for some drugs.

 If you don't have the Provider/Pharmacy Directory, you can get a copy from Customer Service.
-You can also find this information on our website at EverythingEssence.com or download it from this website.
+You can also find this information on our website at Member.PHPMedicare.com.
 Both Customer Service and the website can give you the most up-to-date information about changes in our network providers, suppliers, and pharmacies.